Blog →

 When selecting a customer service platform, here’s what you should consider:

 Identify your business’s needs—what features do you need in a customer service solution?
-Do you just need basic ticketing, a chatbot, and social media integration?
-Or do you need advanced AI features to automate customer support?
+Do you just need basic ticketing system, an AI chatbot trained on a deep knowledge base, and an omnichannel inbox that supports your social media accounts?

 This allows you to filter out tools loaded with features you don’t need.
 When comparing tools, use the features you’ll use regularly as a basis to find the perfect tool.